 Implementation note: to connect to an S3 server, typically 3 things are needed: a ‘bucket name’ (this can be seen as a directory on the S3 server), a username and a password.
 For the BOSA S3 server however, the ‘bucket name’ and username are the same, therefore only a username and password are provided during the registration.

 3.2.
-The getToken call
+The getToken calls

+There are two getToken calls:

+getTokenForDocument

+This version is preserved for compatibility

+getTokenForDocuments

+This version supports new options

 This is a REST call (a HTTP POST containing a json string) from the FPS to the BOSA DSS server; the BOSA DSS server will return a ‘token’.

 This token is a string that contains a.o. the names of the unsigned (‘in’) and signed (‘out’) documents.
 It is cryptographically protected so they can’t be modified.
 Note: that it has nothing to do with OAuth or OpenID.